leeway64/promoting-human-rights-a-collection-of-organizations-I-support/README.md

 The source code used to format and display the content (e.g., the Haskell, Python, and Docker code) is licensed under the [MIT License](LICENSE-CODE.txt).

-> "We Existed Before History and We Will Exist After History" [^ETGE]

-[^ETGE]: National anthem of the East Turkistan Government-in-Exile: https://east-turkistan.net/national-anthem/